![]() ![]() |

 for the vapor pressure, where the systematic work of Van Degift exists,

-reducing the deviations listed above.
-Figure 11.
+the experimental situation on Figure 11.
 The thermal expansion coefficient as a function of pressure and temperature.
 The solid lines are calculated from the expression in table I; circles, Elwell and Meyer [33]; solid triangles, Boghosian and Meyer [32]; open triangles, Van DeGrift [20]; open diamonds, Kerr and Taylor[34].

 The entropy is listed in table 9 and plotted in figure 12.
 4.3.b.
 The Helmholtz Free Energy Table